 ARTICLE 19 – INTUITU PERSONAE

-The Purchaser acknowledges that the GIP consents to sell them the Ticket(s) because of their status and the representations they make.
+The Purchaser acknowledges that the GIP consents to sell them the Ticket(s) and Product(s) because of their status and the representations they make.
 As a result, they warrant the accuracy of the information requested regarding their personal status and that of any Ticketholders.

 ARTICLE 20 –INTELLECTUAL PROPERTY RIGHTS